-LONDON — Design of a new fleet of Royal Navy nuclear missile-carrying submarines has advanced with the award to BAE Systems of a £201 million (US $290 million) contract to complete assessment phase work on the boat.
+LONDON — Design of a new fleet of Royal Navy nuclear missile-carrying submarines has advanced taken a further step forward with the award to BAE Systems of a £201 million (US $290 million) contract to complete assessment phase work on the boat.

 The next phase of the program, known as Successor, is expected later this year subject to parliamentary approval to renew Britain's nuclear deterrent.

 The Conservative government has committed to building four Trident missile-armed submarines to replace the current Vanguard class of boats currently providing Britain’s nuclear deterrent.